UNIT534/M.A.C.E-ROS/README.md

 # M.A.C.E-ROS
 > M.A.C.E Team 2's ROS Workspace for Mapping, Navigation, Visual Odometry, Etc.

+This repo is is a ROS Workspace meant to operate with ROS Melodic.
+To install this version for Ubuntu, follow these instructions: https://wiki.ros.org/melodic/Installation/Ubuntu

 ## Setup
  1. Clone this repo.
  2. sudo apt-get install build-essential cmake doxygen libqt4-dev \